tjwds/public-notes/musings/anki-advice.md

 * Anki compounds very quickly.
 Your first few reviews will only take a few minutes.
 Don't ramp up to too many cards too quickly.
 * Start small and work your way up.
 Set a goal, achieve it, then keep climbing.
 * Keep routines.
 Doing your flashcards when you're already exhausted and just want to go to bed is one of the worst feelings in the world.
+* Sometimes you just won't be in the mindset; you'll start your reviews and things just won't click, or you won't be able to remember things you know you should be able to.
+Just take a quick break and come back soon.
 * Let Anki take over your life.
 Make decks for weird stuff; I have a flashcard for my upstairs neighbor's dog's name so I don't forget.
 * I generally compose new cards on desktop and review on mobile, unless something weird is going on.
 * Seriously, get the mobile app.
 It's worth it.